 Pomegranate Gin Cocktail

-If you haven’t yet decided what to serve on at your next party, I recommend this delicious and pretty cocktail.
-I made it for the holidays but it’s well received all year long.
+If you haven’t yet decided what to serve at your next party, I recommend this pretty cocktail, which tastes amazing.
+I made it for the holiday season, but it’s well-received all year long.

 And since Valentine’s day is just around the corner, it’s a pretty red cocktail to get you and your honey in the mood!

 Are you a pomegranate lover?
 I adore the fruit.
-It takes some effort to remove the seeds but it is well worth your time.
+Removing the pomegranate arils takes some effort, but it is well worth your time.

 How to remove pomegranate seeds or arils